Brazil court reduces ex-president Lula's sentence - Journal du Cameroun

 During his election campaign, Bolsonaro said he hoped Lula would “rot in prison.”

-Lula has been allowed to leave jail twice in the past 12 months — once for the funeral of his seven-year-old grandson and the other time was to give evidence in court.
+Lula has been allowed to leave jail twice in the past 12 months, once for the funeral of his seven-year-old grandson and another time to give evidence in court.

+Under Brazilian law a prisoner is eligible for a “semi-open” prison regime after completing one-sixth of the sentence.

-The reduced sentence means Lula could be eligible for “semi-open” prison from September or October.
+Tuesday’s decision means Lula could qualify for the more lenient arrangement from September or October, legal experts said.

 That would enable Lula to sleep in his cell at night but work outside during the day, law professor Lenio Streck told AFP.